 2. The most trusted DLP solution for macOS on the market

 As previously mentioned, the entertainment industry has a high level of Apple usage.
 So much so that some companies have macOS only networks.
 Endpoint Protector has been a DLP solution for macOS since the very beginning, recognizing its potential as an OS in the enterprise early.

 Since then, Endpoint Protector has become the most trusted DLP solution for macOS on the market, putting an end to data leaks and data theft while ensuring seamless control of portable storage devices.
 It also offers zero day support for new macOS releases.
 With Endpoint Protector, DLP for macOS is not just an add-on, but a fundamental part of its ongoing development.

 The MPA best practices state that digital assets must be restricted from being transferred to or from a company’s system and that the attachment or insertion of restricted content types into emails and the transfer of files over 10MB should be blocked.

 Endpoint Protector’s Content Aware Protection module allows organizations to block the transfer of specific file types or predefined content outside the company network, whether it’s through emails, content sharing websites, social media or messaging apps.
 File sizes can also be restricted.

 4. Device Control

 The easiest way data is lost or stolen on computers not connected to the internet is through portable devices.
 The MPA guidelines therefore advise companies to block device ports and portable devices on computers storing or processing content.

-Endpoint Protector’s Device Control module was developed for just this purpose: it allows companies to block, monitor and control storage devices and peripheral ports on computers.
+Endpoint Protector’s Device Control software was developed for just this purpose: it allows companies to block, monitor and control storage devices and peripheral ports on computers.
 Organizations can choose to block their use altogether or restrict it to trusted devices.